SSRGP 2022 Call for Proposals

-The UCSB Institute for Social, Behavioral, & Economic Research, in conjunction with the Office of Research, Dean of Social Sciences, and the Executive Vice Chancellor announces the 2020 Call for Proposals for the Social Science Research Grants Program (SSRGP).
-The purpose of this program is to foster and enrich innovative research in the social sciences at UCSB by means of a competitive program of awards to faculty.
+The UCSB Institute for Social, Behavioral, & Economic Research, in conjunction with the Office of Research, Division of Social Sciences and the Executive Vice Chancellor announces the 2022 Call for Proposals for the Social Science Research Grants Program (SSRGP).
+The purpose of this seed grant program is to foster and enrich innovative research in the social sciences at UCSB by means of a competitive program of awards to faculty.
 Research using any of the methodological or theoretical paradigms within the social and humanistic social sciences is welcome.
+Projects connected with an ISBER/Social Science Center are particularly encouraged.
 All eligible faculty members are encouraged to apply.
-Applicants should ask for a letter of endorsement from an ISBER or Social Science Center director (e.g., the Blum Center for the Study of Poverty, Inequality and Democracy; Broom Center for Demography; Center for Information Technology and Society; Center for Middle East Studies; Center for New Racial Studies; Center for Publicly Engaged Scholarship; East Asia Center, Orfalea Center for Global and International Studies, and the MesoAmerican Research Center).
-If your topic does not fit well within a particular Center, then you may ask the ISBER Director for an endorsement.
-Themes of particular interest include inequalities, globalization, migration and borders, technology and society, and community engagement.
-This call is also open to projects related to RAPID COVID-19 related research with expedited approval and funding, see below for specific instructions for the submission and review process, which does not require endorsement from a Center Director.

 The program will fund research projects at all stages of development, as long as there will be an identifiable outcome or product from the funded activity.
 We particularly encourage the submission of proposals for projects likely to lead to extramural funding and therefore, in the early stages of development.
 Faculty who have never received funding under the SSRGP and pre-tenure faculty are especially encouraged to apply.
-However, all proposals for social science research projects will be considered, so long as the PI has an endorsement from a Center Director or the Director of ISBER.
+However, all proposals for social science research projects will be considered, with preference for the targeted topical areas noted above.
 A list of all previously funded projects is available on the ISBER website.

 Budgets and allowable expenses